mentalisttraceur/c-tagged-union/README.md

 expands to a boolean result which reports if the match was successful.

-Both `UNION_SET` and `UNION_GET` evaluate each
+Both `UNION_SET` and `UNION_GET` evaluate the tagged union argument and the value argument exactly once.
-of their argumments exactly once.

 Both `UNION_SET` and `UNION_GET` are written to maximize the chances of a compile-time error or warning if the value being assigned is not a compatible type for that union member type.

-Accessing any members on the tagged union directly through normal C syntax is *not* supported.
-Tagged unions are defined to make the naive way of trying this simply not compile, and the members that are accessible on the union with C syntax are private implementation details which are subject to change.
+Accidental unsafe attempts to access members on the tagged union directly through normal C syntax will not compile, and intentional ones are explicit and obvious, because in the generated union type, the tag and value members are nested in a member named `unsafe`.

 ## C Name Collisions

-Besides the macros documented as part of the API, the `tunion.h` header will only ever define identifiers whose first six characters are
-`tunion` or `TUNION`, all of which are private and not intended for external use.
+Besides the macros documented as part of the API, and the union types that you declare through the `DECLARE_UNION` macro, the `tunion.h` header will only ever define identifiers whose first six characters are `tunion` or `TUNION`, all of which are private and not intended for external use.